-This very first OpenPlanetary Virtual Conference will consist of lecture-length talks from invited speakers, networking opportunities during coffee breaks, workshops and tutorials, and a hackathon.
-The conference is free, but registration is required.
+This very first OpenPlanetary Virtual Conference was hosted on June 22-24, 2020.
+It consisted of lecture-length talks from invited speakers, networking opportunities during coffee breaks, workshops and tutorials, and a hackathon.

 Mostly just an opportunity for everyone to file in...